Mozart family grand tour: Paris (November 1763 – April 1764)

-There is no record of the children giving a formal concert at Versailles.
+Mozart did play some instruments at Versailles for the royal family, although there is no record of him or the children giving a formal concert at Versailles.
 In February 1764 they were given 50 louis d'or (about 550 florins) and a gold snuff-box by the royal entertainments office, presumably for entertaining the royal family privately, but no more details are available.
 Further concerts were given in Paris on 10 March and on 9 April, at a private theatre in the rue et Porte St Honoré.
 At the same time Wolfgang's first published works were printed: two pairs of sonatas for harpsichord and violin, K. 6 and 7, and K. 8 and 9.
 These pairs became Opus 1 and Opus 2 in Leopold's private catalogue of his son's work.
 The first pair was dedicated to the king's daughter, Madame Victoire de France, the second to the Countess of Tessé.
 Mozart biographer Stanley Sadie comments that some aspects of these pieces are rather childish and naïve, but that nevertheless their technique is "astonishingly sure, their line of thinking is clear and smooth, and their formal balance is beyond reproach".

 A decision was taken in Paris to go to London, perhaps on the advice of Leopold's musical and court acquaintances, who would probably have advised him that England was, in the words of the Mozart scholar Neal Zaslaw, "known for the enthusiasm with which it received continental musicians and the extravagance with which it rewarded them".
 On 10 April the family left for Calais and after an unpleasant crossing to Dover on a hired boat, and some delays, arrived in London on 23 April.